Want to find out more about the Man Booker Prize? See our most Frequently Asked Questions below.

 What is eligible for the prize?

-The Man Booker Prize awards any novel originally written in English and published in the UK in the year of the prize, regardless of the nationality of their author.
-The novel must be an original work in English (not a translation) and published by a registered UK imprint; self-published novels are not eligible.
+The Man Booker Prize awards any novel originally written in English and published in the UK and Ireland in the year of the prize, regardless of the nationality of their author.
+The novel must be an original work in English (not a translation) and published by a registered UK or Irish imprint; self-published novels are not eligible.
 For more details on submitting to the prize, please visit our submissions page.

 The Man Booker International Prize for Fiction is awarded annually for a single work of fiction, translated into English and published in the UK by a registered imprint.
 Both novels and collections of short stories are eligible.
 Previously, the prize was awarded every two years for a writer's entire body of work.
 For more details on submitting to the prize please visit our submissions page.